wazo-pbx/xivo-blog/content/articles/sprint-review-1701.md

 Hello Wazo community!
 Here comes the release of Wazo 17.01!

 We took a bit of extra time to release this version, due to the holidays here in Québec City.
-So this version took 4 weeks to release, but versions to come will be released every 3 weeks.
+So this version took 4 weeks to release, but upcoming versions will be released every 3 weeks.

 New features in this sprint
 ---------------------------